runexec/Flamekit/README.md

 ### TailwindCSS

 TailwindCSS triggers are applied within `CSS` and `SCSS` documents.

+##### Install: `=setupTW`

 An `import` for TailwindCSS is added to the document, and a terminal is then opened.
 The terminal will execute commands to create (~ WARNING: overwrites ~) configurations for `postcss.config.js`, and `tailwind.config.js`.
 The Webpack configuration is updated, not  overwritten, at `webpack.config.js`.
 The terminal will then execute `npm install` for all required packages.

-##### Install: `=setupTW`
+*NOTE: Places `imports` at top of active document, and deletes the input of `=setupTW`*

 ###### Example Document: